sburgess287/spaceViewProject/README.md

 I verified the contrast ratio is over 12:1 for both, compared to the text color used in the app.
 When running AXE to verify accessibility on Chrome, there was an error returned that it could not verify contrast because a gradient is being used.
+- Various roles are used to ensure backwards compatibility with older browsers.

 ### Next Steps
 - Add a logo!
 I'd like to add a spiral similar to the favicon to the end of the text.
 I